JasonCaldwellMBA/AWS_DeepRacer-Object_Avoidance/README.md

     - 2 in object avoidance with 2 fixed objects.
 - These training times need to be increased in order to improve the performance in more general scenarios.
 - Only 29% of project’s budget was used.
-- Best performing object avoidance model's evaluation results:
+- Best performing object avoidance evaluation results:

 ![Reward Evaluation Results](./images/Object_avoidance_evaluation.png)